-Dr. McDonald has also worked with, among others, the Aspen Music Festival and School, the New National Theatre Tokyo, the Netherlands Opera, the Netherlands Radio Choir, and the Indianapolis Symphonic Choir.
+He has also worked with, among others, the Aspen Music Festival and School, the New National Theatre Tokyo, the Netherlands Opera, the Netherlands Radio Choir, the Indianapolis Symphonic Choir, and the Central Iowa Symphony.
 He has been on the faculty of the RSAMD and the University of Cincinnati College-Conservatory of Music (CCM).
+He has also worked as a vocal coach at the Manhattan School of Music and the Indiana University Opera Theater.